University Heights, Iowa

 University Heights is a city in Johnson County, Iowa, United States.
 It is part of the Iowa City, Iowa Metropolitan Statistical Area.
 The population was 1,228 at the time of the 2020 census.
 It is an enclave surrounded by Iowa City, located near the campus of the University of Iowa.
 The University Heights city border is approximately 0.1 miles from Kinnick Stadium.
+It is also the most densely populated city in Iowa, with a population density of 4,617.5 people per square mile.